Easy Kitchen Renovation Tips

 There are two things you can do with your kitchen cabinets as part of a renovation and you don’t need to replace them.

 First, you can replace the doors or handles on your kitchen cabinets - you could even do both.
 Replacing the doors or handles on your cabinets is an affordable kitchen renovation option.
-Don't be afraid to mix and match to push the design because you can be brave with your makeover - a kitchen is a social space for gathering and talking, remember.
+Don't be afraid to mix and match colours and materials when remodeling your kitchen to create a truly unique feel.

 The second option, and it’s an older renovation tip than you may think, is to paint your kitchen cabinets.
 Obviously, this is something you can only do if you have wooden kitchen cabinets.
 If you feel the colour is a bit dated, paint them in whatever colour you want.
 Neutral colours or bolder tones work well so long as it blends with your overall decor.